 - 1. Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: - 2.
-Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
+Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: RR32 is in a 53 acre headwatershed of Hickory Camp Branch in topography with natural drainage.
+The stream has the capacity to carry sediments and other pollutants to downstream TNWs.
+Additionally, the stream has the capacity to provide habitat, store and transform organic carbon for the aquatic ecosystem and provide flood retention. - Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
 Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: - 3.
 Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
 Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: